-Even if you brush and floss regularly, you may face certain issues in your senior years when it comes to your oral health.
-Wearing dentures, taking medications and general health conditions are some of the issues many seniors face.
-Luckily, your dentist and physician can help you meet most of these challenges quite successfully.
+Good dental hygiene habits are important at any age, but you might face certain issues in your senior years when it comes to oral health.
+Luckily, your dentist and other medical professionals can help you successfully meet most of these challenges.